michalkonecny/polypaver/paver-todo.md

         * DONE how to prove the VCs using PolyPaver

-        * migrate to Google Code
+        * DONE migrate to Google Code

         * add some text on how to